crosscompute/crosscompute-docs/docs/automation-framework/examples.md

   - folder: tests/integers
   - folder: tests/floats

+# scripts configuration
-# script configuration
+# - command to use to run your script
-script:

-  # folder where your script should run
+# - folder where your script should run
+scripts:
+  - command: python run.py {input_folder} {output_folder}
     folder: .

-  # command to use to run your script
-  command: python run.py {input_folder} {output_folder}
 ```

 TODO: Screenshot